danninemx/bamazon/README.md

 ## Overview

-This command line application is an eCommerce storefront simulation, built with NodeJS and MySQL.
+This is a command line application that simulates operations of an eCommerce storefront, built with Node.js, Javascript and MySQL.

-It can:

-- Take in orders from customers and deplete stock from the store's inventory
+What you can do:

+- As customer, you can review the catalog and place an order.
+- As manager, you can take in orders, review inventory, restock items and introduce new products.
 - Track product sales across the store's departments and provide a summary of the highest-grossing departments in the store.

 ## How to Use

 ### Customers

-1. Run
+1. Run app

 ```shell
 node bamazonCustomer.js
 ```

 2. You will be shown the 'catalog'.
 Enter the desired item and quantity to place your order.

 ![CustomerScreenshot01](./images/CustomerSS01.png)

 3. A valid order will be processed, and your 'receipt' will be shown.
-   In case there is insufficient stock, you will be able to adjust your quantity and make a different order.
+(If there is insufficient stock, you will be able to adjust your quantity and make a different order.)

 ![CustomerScreenshot02](./images/CustomerSS02.png)